Key updates to Retailer Terms and Conditions

 - prior to the installation of an Eligible System:

 Prohibition on making applications for customers

 - The Retailer must not take any steps to commence an application in the Portal on a Customer’s behalf to secure a rebate allocation or otherwise interfere with the Customer’s obligation to make an application in their own right and to provide their own application information to Solar Victoria via the Portal.

-Retailer Responsibilities for Installation
+Retailer responsibilities for installation

-- on the CEC’s approved list of products as updated from time to time; and
+- on the CEC’s approved list of products as updated from time to time;

 - When engaging in any Publicity, the Retailer must:

 - comply with all laws, including laws prohibiting false and misleading representations;

 - comply with any direction given by Solar Victoria from time to time; and

 - not incorrectly express information regarding the Program or Solar Victoria.